The 5 Best Tactical Backpacks

 The Main Compartment

 The main compartment has a couple of compression straps and zippers, and there is also a mesh pocket with fortified seams that will keep any item you put in separate from the rest.
 As to how many items you can put there, there is enough room for a sleeping bag, a bivy, an inflatable mattress and a compact portable cooking system.
-Take a look at the back of the pack and you’re going to see a bladder pocket, and a 100 oz. / 3 liter bladder with drinking tube is bundled with the product.
+Take a look at the back of the pack and you’re going to see a bladder pocket, and a 100 oz. / 3 liter bladder with drinking tube is bundled with the backpack.

 - Made from durable materials